-Uzemchin people

-The Uzemchin people live in Baruun-Urt, Erdenetsagaan and Tumentsogt soums of Sukhbaatar aimag and Bayantumen, Sergelen and Bulgan soums of Dornod aimag.
+Uzemchin people: The Uzemchin people live in Baruun-Urt, Erdenetsagaan and Tumentsogt soums of Sukhbaatar aimag and Bayantumen, Sergelen and Bulgan soums of Dornod aimag.
 The 2020 census reports that 2,308 people identified themselves as uzemchin.
 Currently, 74.6% of uzemchin people of Mongolia live in Dornod aimag.
 Uzemchin people are nomadic herders similar to khalkh herders.

-Dariganga people

-The Dariganga people live in the southwestern part of Sukhbaatar aimag, Ongon, Khalzan, Asgat, Dariganga, Bayandelger, Tuvshin Shiree, Uulbayan and Naran soums.
+Dariganga people: The Dariganga people live in the southwestern part of Sukhbaatar aimag, Ongon, Khalzan, Asgat, Dariganga, Bayandelger, Tuvshin Shiree, Uulbayan and Naran soums.
+According to the 2020 census, 36,419 people were reported to have dariganga ethnic origin.
+67.2% of dariganga people of Mongolia persons live in Sukhbaatar aimag.
+Dariganga people are famous throughout Mongolia for their herding techniques and handcrafting skills for gold and silver jewelries.